 Following a crash, a crash log (“.dmp” file) is created.
-Currently these are only created on Windows.
 Crash logs are not sent back to us automatically.
 You can however create a bug report and forward us a copy of the crash log manually, should you wish to assist us in fixing the issues.
 Such logs are greatly appreciated, as they provide information about where in the code things went wrong.

 What is a crash?

 There are two major types or crashes:

 - Per site: a “dead bird” is shown rather than the content of the website

 Any other unexpected behaviour, such as situations where Vivaldi becomes unresponsive for prolonged periods (or indefinately) are not “crashes” and no crash log will be created.

 To open the folder containing Vivaldi crash logs, do the following:

 - Paste the following text and press “OK“:

 An alternative, which is especially useful when you’re using a Standalone version of Vivaldi, is to follow the Profile Path on vivaldi://about to the User Data folder, where you can find the folder Crashpad with the reports.